For media inquiries, please contact:

 USTA Pro Circuit Returns to Knoxville

 The Official Player Acceptance List was released this week.
-Two players on the list are currently ranked in the top 70 in the world while 12 others have held top-100 rankings in the past.
-The 2015 Knoxville Challenger Champion, Daniel Evans, returns to defend his title after holding a match point against eventual US Open winner, #3 Stan Wawrinka in the third round of the 2016 US Open.
+Three players on the list are currently ranked in the top 100 in the world while three others have held top-100 rankings in the past.
+The 2016 Knoxville Challenger Champion, Michael Mmoh, returns to defend his title.

 Other notable entries, include: